 Reducing emissions to air and introducing new propulsion technologies are key challenges for the worldwide transport sector, including shipping.
 The world’s future fleet will have to rely on a broader range of fuels, propulsion solutions and energy efficiency measures.

-All alternative fuel options are accompanied by benefits and challenges.
-This paper provides an introduction to alternative fuels and technology solutions.
+All alternative fuel options have benefits and challenges.
+This guidance paper provides an introduction to alternative fuels and technology solutions.
 It includes an overview of selected alternative ship fuels – LNG, LPG, methanol, biofuel and hydrogen – as well as emerging technologies such as batteries, fuel cell systems and wind-assisted propulsion.
+Ammonia – especially when produced using hydrogen from renewable sources – has entered the debate as an additional potential future fuel and will be discussed in greater detail in future DNV GL publications, including potential follow-up editions of this document.